maelle/aeolus/README.md

 ## How to add linebreaks at the end of sentences?

 1. You can start doing it manually and make it a habit.
+2. You can use RStudio IDE’s Visual Markdown editor with the correct wrapping option:
+    - Either run `aeolus::use_sentence_linebreaks()` for the current user (or `use_sentence_linebreaks("project")` for the current project);
-2. You can use RStudio IDE’s Visual Markdown editor and in the project/global options, choose “sentence” as value for “Automatic text wrapping (line breaks)” under “R Markdown”.
+    - Or, manually in the project/global options, choose “sentence” as value for “Automatic text wrapping (line breaks)” under “R Markdown”.

 ## How to fix a file that has no linebreaks at the end of sentences?

-1. Open it with RStudio IDE’s Visual Markdown editor with the correct R Markdown options, then save.
+1. Open it with RStudio IDE’s Visual Markdown editor with the correct R Markdown options (see previous section), then save.
 2. Use aeolus.

 ## Example